 - Record audiobooks

 - Rent out your parking space

 1. Start a dropshipping store

 Dropshipping is one of the best passive income ideas to earn money from wherever you are, even if you don’t have a lot of cash flow to begin with.
-Some dropshippers report making upward of $100,000 per year.

 The dropshipping business model involves creating an ecommerce store where customers browse and buy products.
 What’s interesting about dropshipping is that you don’t have to see or physically manage the products you sell.

 With dropshipping, your supplier handles everything from manufacturing to packaging to fulfillment.
 And since you don’t need to send money to your supplier until your customers pay, this passive income business has limited cash risk.
 You can use a platform like the DSers to find trending products in different niches to sell in your store.

 💡 Tip: With Shopify, it’s easy to start a dropshipping business and sell online without the hassle of managing inventory, packaging, or shipping.

 If you’re an artist, designer, or entrepreneur, print on demand can be a profitable income stream and monetize your creativity.
 It involves working with suppliers to customize white label products like t-shirts, posters, backpacks, or books and selling them on a per-order basis.